KingsleyLeung03/photo-recipe/README.md

 PhotoRecipe is a Next.js application that uses AI to identify ingredients from a photo and suggests recipes.
 Users can upload images of their available ingredients, specify allergies, and receive AI-generated recipe ideas complete with descriptions, ingredient lists, instructions, nutritional information, and even AI-generated images for the dishes.

+## Live Demo

+You can try PhotoRecipe live at: [photo-recipe-rho.vercel.app](https://photo-recipe-rho.vercel.app/)

 ## Key Features

 *   **Ingredient Photo Upload**: Easily upload a photo of your ingredients.